Woman Sings Praises for Relief from Joint Pain

 “I was really excited that I was getting better, and was looking forward to have a normal life again,” she remembers.

 But stabbing pain alerted Godwin that something other than healing was happening in her body.
-She consulted Karim Elsharkawy, M.D., an orthopedic surgeon and joint-replacement specialist at Texas Center for Joint Replacement, a Texas Health Physicians Group practice, located near her home.
+She consulted Karim Elsharkawy, M.D., an orthopedic surgeon and joint-replacement specialist on the medical staff at Texas Health Allen and Texas Center for Joint Replacement, a Texas Health Physicians Group practice, located near her home.

 Elsharkawy determined that the fracture in Godwin’s hip had not healed properly, and that the screws the other hospital used to stabilize it were actually cutting through her hip joint.
 Additionally, X-rays showed that the ball of her hip joint had collapsed.